DoctorKisow/Remove-ImportRequest/README.md

 ## Installation
 1. Download the ["_**Remove-ImportRequest**_"](https://github.com/DoctorKisow/Remove-ImportRequest.git) script.
-   See the **README.md** file located in the Update-ServerMembership directory for the install and scheduling instructions.
+   See the **README.md** file located in the Remove-ImportRequest directory for the install and scheduling instructions.
    **NOTE:** Follow Microsoft best-practices for the script folder location.

 ## Scheduling